-The national Mayflower Trail will provide a common thread running through the partnership, telling the story of the Mayflower through aligned interpretation and content while also commemorating the unique history of each location.
-This will be a world-class attraction, and a special opportunity to explore the Mayflower's history within the communities that inspired and enabled this epic journey.
+The national Mayflower Trail provides a common thread running through the partnership, telling the story of the Mayflower through aligned interpretation and content while also commemorating the unique history of each location.
+This is a nationally significant attraction, and a special opportunity to explore the Mayflower's history within the communities that inspired and enabled this epic journey.

-It will be delivered through a series of local trails, drawing visitors to key locations including Bassetlaw Church, Gainsborough Old Hall, Southwark's Southbank and the Mayflower Steps in Plymouth.
-These trails will incorporate a range of new installations, public artwork and waymarkers; these will sit alongside existing attractions including Southampton's Mayflower Memorial and the Pilgrims Memorial at Scotia Creek, Boston.
+The trail is delivered through a series of local trails, drawing visitors to key locations including Bassetlaw Church, Gainsborough Old Hall, Southwark's Southbank and the Mayflower Steps in Plymouth.
+These trails incorporate a range of new installations, public artwork and waymarkers; these sit alongside existing attractions including Southampton's Mayflower Memorial and the Pilgrims Memorial at Scotia Creek, Boston.

-Elements of the trail will extend to Leiden in the Netherlands, whose influence can be traced through to the Compact that was created by the Mayflower's passengers upon their arrival in America.
+Elements of the trail extend to Leiden in the Netherlands, whose influence can be traced through to the Compact that was created by the Mayflower's passengers upon their arrival in America.

-The trail will be enhanced by digital and interactive content.
-A dedicated online presence will add further depth to the trail's narrative and help explore the heritage of each location.
+The trail is enhanced by digital and interactive content.
+A dedicated online presence adds further depth to the trail's narrative and helps explore the wider heritage of each location.
 Alongside this education and wider outreach activity will give visitors and residents alike the chance to dig deeper into the Mayflower's history, themes, and contemporary relevance.